-Hi, I'm a linguistic anthropologist interested in the strategies humans deploy to imbue signs with sense, and the shared cultural, sociological, and cognitive priors that allow them to do so.
+As a language scientist and linguistic anthropologist, I'm interested in the strategies humans deploy to imbue signs with sense, and the shared cultural, sociological, and cognitive priors that allow them to do so.
 My Ph.D thesis supervised by Julien Longhi and defended in December 2023, proposes a typology of 6 usages of non-standard minuscules in digitally mediated communication, in particular the non-standard 1SG.
 It draws on a wide interdisciplinary and theoretical base, applying notions such as prosody, indexicality, enregisterment, and iconicity, and combining them with elements of cognitive theory and social psychology to provide a usage profile for each of the six taxa.
 Jury member and examiner Julie Neveux (Sorbonne) remarked "la thèse soumise par Sophia Burnett est bienvenue car elle contribue à ce domaine scientifique en plein développement"/"The thesis submitted by Sophia Burnett is a welcome contribution to this rapidly developing scientific field".
 And Jürgen Spitzmüller (Vienna) wrote "The thesis is a very valuable contribution to grapholinguistics, the sociolinguistics of writing and research into digitally mediated (meta-)discourse."
+Since my PhD I have been a Teaching and Research Associate (French Public Servant), first at the Université de Lorraine & IDEA laboratory, and since 1st September 2025, l'Université de Toulouse.
+My research this year is hosted by LAIRDIL laboratory .
+I am also an associate member of Laboratoire AGORA, CY Cergy Paris.

 Research profile